-The feedback received during the 2017 exhibition has informed this final document including economic analysis, measurable and relevant actions and a clear direction.
+Feedback received during first exhibition phase has been included in this final document including more economic data, measurable and relevant actions and a clear direction.

 Our Competitive Advantages and Growth Opportunities

 In order to ADVANCE our economy, we will leverage our competitive advantages and focus on key growth opportunities that will build on our strengths and help us to grow and diversify.